-High Volume Air Cans Only: Grip the lower portion of the can; otherwise, the high volume sleeve will rotate independent of the air can preventing tightening of the air can.
+High Volume Air Can Only: Grip the lower portion of the can; otherwise, the high volume sleeve will rotate independent of the air can preventing tightening of the air can.

-DebonAir $^{\text{TM}}$ Air Cans: The high volume sleeve should not be on the air can at this time.
+$\mbox{DebonAir}^{\mbox{\tiny TM}}\mbox{Air}$ Can: The high volume sleeve will not be on the air can at this time.

-- Remove the shock from the vise.
-Turn it over and clamp the damper body eyelet in the vise. - Stabilize the air can with a strap wrench to prevent it from rotating.
-Use a torque wrench with a 13 mm crowfoot socket to tighten the air can to 4.5 N·m (40 in-lb).
+Remove the shock from the vise.
+Turn it over and clamp the damper body eyelet in the vise.

+Stabilize the air can with a strap wrench to prevent it from rotating.
+Use a torque wrench with a 13 mm (Trek®: 40 mm) crowfoot socket to tighten the air can to 4.5 N·m (40 in-lb).